What are the three report formats in Excel?

 When you change the layout of a pivot table to outline form, you get a less-slim version.
 If you’re OK with the pivot table’s full-width form, the outline format allows you to see full field names as column headings.

 Regardless of formatting preferences and configurations, when you need to really slice and dice the data, you’ll need tools that go beyond basic Excel formatting.
-Excel reporting with XLCubed provides data-connected Excel add-in features to enable more versatile functions.
-In other words, you can say goodbye to convoluted workarounds!
+Excel reporting with FluenceXL provides data-connected Excel add-in features to enable more versatile functions.
+In other words, you can say goodbye to convoluted workarounds.

 While compact, outline, and tabular Excel report formats are baked into Excel, another way to think about report formats is to think more about an individual report’s purpose.
 In other words, you’ll build and format your pivot table differently based on whether you’re looking to collect and organize data, perform summary functions on it, or apply advanced analysis to the table’s data.